Abijithhebbar/Python-ds/Image duplication/Readme.txt

 To create 5 Duplicate images for the single image and store the image details in a json file

-Packages used : OS, JSON, PIL
+Packages used : OS, JSON, shutil
 OS used to Iterate through the local folder to get the files JSON used to convert the dictionary to JSON
-PIL is used to get the Image and perform Image operations
+Shutil is used to copy the file

 Method : imagesave